 If Homer Were a Travel Blogger -Huffington Post

 Are Backpackers Destroying the World? -Adventure Travel Trade Association

 Our Published Work

-We also freelance for more than many major outlets around the world, including American Way (American Airlines), Bespoke (St Regis Hotels), Destination Marriott, Encore Atlanta, Hemispheres (United Airlines), Montage (Montage Hotels), National Geographic, and Yahoo Travel.
+We also freelance for many major outlets around the world, including American Way (American Airlines), Bespoke (St Regis Hotels), Destination Marriott, Encore Atlanta, Hemispheres (United Airlines), Hilton Hotel magazine, INsite Magazine, and National Geographic.